Autumn colors are even more spectacular when you’re out in the middle of them on a hike!

 Bring your extra battery or solar charger—even if you leave it in your car.
 Using your camera, GPS and trail apps will use up your battery.
 (Check out our tips on using airplane mode to save battery life.)
 Don’t forget a nature-proof case to protect your phone against drops, capture by ravenous birds and scratches.
 Pack headphones if you like some tunes on the trail.
 Check out the GoPro to document your adventures.

-Lots of folks like solo hikes, but if you’re looking for a great group to hike with, try taking non-credit classes through local universities and colleges.
+Lots of folks like to hike alone, but if you’re looking for a great group to hike with, try taking non-credit classes through local universities and colleges.
 You’ll get some expert knowledge from nature guides and enjoy the camaraderie of other life-long students.

 Locals use Meetups to start groups for all kinds of things like bowling, painting and, yes, hiking!
 Check groups in your area.
 You might make a few friends on the trail.
 Find free events and classes about hiking, backpacking and more, offered by your local REI!
 Don’t forget to check your local Mom-n-Pop outfitters, too.
 One of the best places to start when looking for a hiking group is where folks go for hiking supplies.